 So many technical jackets in this space feature a wealth of zippers.
 There are zippers down the front, zippered pockets, and maybe sometimes zippers where there don’t need to be.
 This piece from Onu?
 It has a large main zipper, but what really makes it stand apart is its magnetic flap closure.
-The combined with the tough nylon shell, Cordura and Merino wool hood lining, and waterproof build make it an attractive pick for those looking for something a little out of the ordinary.
+Combined with the tough nylon shell, Cordura and Merino wool hood lining, and a waterproof build make this an attractive pick for those looking for something a little out of the ordinary.

 Isaora 3L Hooded Mac